Determining triangulations and quadrangulations by boundary distances

 In more generality, if we consider a planar map with simple closed boundary which may have faces of different sizes, then the natural interpretation of what it means to have non-positive curvature at each internal vertex is to look locally at the faces surrounding a vertex, considering each as a regular polygon with the appropriate number of sides, and require the angles around the vertex to sum to at least $2\pi$.
 For example, if all faces are triangles or quadrangles, and an internal vertex $v$ meets $t(v)$ triangles and $q(v)$ quadrangles, then this condition becomes $2t(v)+3q(v)\geq 12$.
 As we shall see, this is indeed the right definition, in the sense that it precludes the type of simple counterexamples discussed above.
 However, perhaps surprisingly in light of our main results, this condition is not sufficient to allow reconstruction of the graph from boundary distances, even for graphs with only these two types of faces; a class of counterexamples is given in Section \ref{sec:counter}.

-However, we show that in the cases of pure triangulations and pure quadrangulations the natural condition is sufficient to allow reconstruction. \begin{theorem} Let $T$ be a triangulation with a simple closed boundary such that all internal vertices have degree at least $6$.
-Then the distances between boundary vertices determine $T$. \end{theorem} \begin{theorem} Let $Q$ be a quadrangulation with a simple closed boundary such that all internal vertices have degree at least $4$.
+However, we show that in the cases of pure near-triangulations and pure near-quadrangulations the natural condition is sufficient to allow reconstruction. \begin{theorem} Let $T$ be a near-triangulation with a simple closed boundary such that all internal vertices have degree at least $6$.
+Then the distances between boundary vertices determine $T$. \end{theorem} \begin{theorem} Let $Q$ be a near-quadrangulation with a simple closed boundary such that all internal vertices have degree at least $4$.